 Volquartsen Ruger 10/22 Trigger Guard 2000

-Everything is made out of stainless steel, which in addition to being very durable is also rust and corrosion resistant.
-All of the internal components to the Volquartsen have been precision cut by EDM, with a +/- 0.0002” tolerance.
-The trigger pull is fully adjustable so you can set it to your desired weight, but the redesigned plunger in the assembly depress rearward, creating a much lighter and crisper trigger than you’ll get from the factory.
+Everything is made out of stainless steel, which in addition to being very durable is also rust and corrosion-resistant.
+All of the internal components to the Volquartsen are precision cut by EDM, with a +/- 0.0002″ tolerance.
+The trigger pull is fully adjustable so you can set it to your desired weight.
+But the redesigned plunger in the assembly depresses rearward, creating a much lighter and crisper trigger than you’ll get from the factory.

-This is a very expensive trigger upgrade (being that it is a premium product), and it will cost nearly as much as the 10/22 itself, but if you have the money it will be a superb upgrade for any 10/22 rifle or carbine.
+This is a very expensive trigger upgrade being that it is a premium product.
+It will cost nearly as much as the 10/22 itself, but if you have the money it will be a superb upgrade for your 10/22.

 If you’re willing to spend the money on it, the Volquartsen 10/22 Trigger Guard 2000 is a great choice for a replacement 10/22 trigger assembly.
-It’s well-made, fully adjustable, and is built to very tight tolerances.
+It’s well-made, fully adjustable, and made with extremely tight tolerances.

 - Features improved bolt hold open and magazine release features